 With the new trend that we have seen, we can localise the departure, the majority of returnees were almost exclusive to Edo State and partially Lagos but mainly Edo State.

-And it’s diminishing because there are a lot of our efforts with some associations there by the government, which are also committed to the task force against smuggling and trafficking.
+And its diminishing because there are a lot of our efforts with some associations there by the government, which are also committed to the task force against smuggling and trafficking.

 The Edo State Governor has really worked by engaging other actors than just the government and it did pay off.